Pittsburgh’s SolePower is capturing energy from human motion and creating wearables that keep workers safe.

 SolePower is partnering with SR Max/Saf-Gard, a Greensboro NC company that provides boots and shoes for workers in a variety of industries including manufacturing and food service.
 Together they will develop the SmartBoot technology to collect and analyze real-time data from self-charging footwear.
 “Insights about foot movement and location will help keep workers safe, fit, and productive.”
 Hahna continued.

 SolePower’s founders are members of Forbes 30 Under 30 in Energy.
-SolePower has been featured twice at the White House for creating technology with a global impact, and selected as a 2017 Toyota Mother of Invention.
+SolePower has been featured twice at the White House for creating technology with a global impact, and , and the annual summit Women in the World has named SolePower CEO and Co-Founder Hahna Alexander a 2017 Toyota Mother of Invention.

 Cindy Kerr, Commercial Director